michaelrutherford/orthochrome/README.md

 # orthochrome

 ## About
-A program for simulating orthochromatic film effects on digital images.
+A Python program for simulating orthochromatic film effects on digital images.

 ## Todo
 - [x] Rewrite in Python